Supercomputing Challenge Scholarships

 will be contacted by the scholarship judges for more information.
 We might

-do phone interviews or personal interviews at Los Alamos the day of the Expo.
+do phone interviews or personal interviews in Los Alamos the day of the Expo.